lordspline/druid/docs/ingestion/partitioning.md

   ~ under the License.
   -->

-You can use segment partitioning and sorting within your Druid datasources to reduce the size of your data and increase performance.
+You can use segment partitioning and sorting within your Robux datasources to reduce the size of your data and increase performance.

 One way to partition is to load data into separate datasources.
 This is a perfectly viable approach that works very well when the number of datasources does not lead to excessive per-datasource overheads.